 Recipe FAQs

-You can make your own buttermilk at home by simply add 1 tbsp of lemon juice to a 1 cup measuring cup then topping up with regular milk.
+You can make your own buttermilk at home by simply add 1 tablespoon of lemon juice to a 1 cup measuring cup then topping up with regular milk.
 Allow the mixture to sit for a few minutes and you will have homemade buttermilk that works great for this recipe!

 You can also substitute 1 cup of Greek yogurt if you prefer.